A Year of Memories

 "Fill the carts and pay the price" by Susan.
 Journaling:

-When I think about how much time, effort and money is spent grocery shopping and preparing family meals, it is staggering.
+think about how much time, effort and money is spent grocery shopping and

 "The Great Grocery Store Debate" by me.
 Journaling: